 You can include some HTML tags in lower case to format the text.
-For a list of supported HTML tags, see "Supported HTML Tags in Notification Pages" on page 258.
+For a list of supported HTML tags, see Supported HTML Tags in Notification Pages, page 15-23.

-'''

-Please acknowledge the following statements {<}i{>}before{/}i{>} accessing the Internet.
+Please acknowledge the following statements before accessing the Internet.

-'''

-- 5. Click the "Preview URL Category Warning Page Customization" link to view the current end-user URL category warning page in a separate browser window. - 6.
-Submit and commit your changes.
+- Step 5 Click the "Preview URL Category Warning Page Customization" link to view the current end-user URL filtering warning page in a separate browser window. - Step 6 Submit and commit your changes.